triangulodev/rustfit/README.md

   - Frequency: Once
   - Value: Critical
   - Technical details: Set account access to user.
 Set user as admin role.
+- Login account with login credentials.

 ---

 [MS] As an owner, add staff, be sure staff can't change important details about the account.
 Staff should have their own access credentials.

+- Implement sessions so accounts can continue logged in
+- Implement Organization, which roles will be assigned to
+- Create role for an account.
+There can only be a single account role per Organization.

 ---

 [MU] As an owner, invite users.
 Users are people that I provide a fitness service to.

+- Create an invite token which will be assigned to the user

+[MU] As a user, create account when invited.

 ---